Claim: Nine-year-old Cecilia Zhang is missing from her Toronto home.

 As part of its 1 November 2003 episode, America's Most Wanted ran a segment on the kidnapping of Cecilia Zhang.
 Thanks to the show, one day later thirteen fresh tips were turned over to the Toronto police working the

 Two rewards totaling $85,000 were being offered.
 Numerous hotlines had been set up in English and in Chinese dialects.
 More than 1700 posters and flyers bearing photos of the missing girl were posted in bus and subway stations.
 Yet little new information came in as time went by, and the older leads were exhausted.
-As of
+As of 13 November 2003, police confirmed that they still had no suspects in the case.

 There was hope the child was taken by those looking to strike it rich.
 Kidnapping for profit is not unheard of within the Chinese community — though not common by any means, such abductions occur more often than they do within the general population.
 Had she been such a hostage, there would have been greater reason to hope she would eventually be returned unharmed.